catherinecnet-sudo/cf-secure-worker/README.md

 - Access restricted with Cloudflare Zero Trust
 - Worker route configured on `tunnel.cath-best.site/secure*`
 - Private R2 bucket used for flag storage

+## Repository Purpose

+This repository contains the Worker implementation used for the Cloudflare CSE technical assessment.
+It demonstrates how Cloudflare Tunnel, Zero Trust Access, Workers, and R2 can be integrated to build a secure application flow.